Water-smart products for water-stressed living

 Each bottle of Day2 is made with only 0.02% of the water used in a normal laundry load

-Designed to make people’s lives a little bit easier, a bottle of Day2 gives approximately 25 uses.
+Designed to make people’s lives a bit easier, each bottle of Day2 gives approximately 25 uses.
+The Day2 spray can is powered by air.
 Day2 is made with only 0.02% of the water used in a normal laundry load.
 By prolonging the time between washes, each bottle saves 60 litres of water.
-The Day2 spray can is powered by air – it’s an air-o-sol – making it carbon neutral when used.
-And when the bottle is empty, people can download a postage label from our Day2 website and return it free of charge, so that it can be recycled.
+So far, people using Day2 have collectively saved over 24,800 bathtubs of water, simply by spraying more and washing less.
+And when the bottle is empty, people can download a postage label and return it to us for recycling, free of charge.

 Smarter rinsing with SmartFoam